OscarCookeAbbott/Savant/packages/site/src/routes/1 core/2 Derive/index.md

 Arrow functions `() => ...` are used for _all_ reactive dependence in Savant because it is the only way to defer and/or repeat execution of a clause beyond the scope of its definition.

 Other reactive frameworks that allow derived state without arrow function syntax (eg. `derive(num * 2)`) use a _compiler_ to allow this shorthand.

+### How it works

+When a new state is created, via `state()`, `derive()` or from binding functions passed to elements etc, the state sets itself as the local 'state scope'.
+Any states that are created within the call stack of its creation then subscribe to the enclosing scope state.

+At regular intervals Savant checks all states and deletes (clears references so it can be recognised as garbage) any which have no dependent states.